wp-plugins/decent-comments/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.3.0 =
+* Added Italian and Chinese translations and support for comment excerpts limited by the number of characters (useful for languages like Chinese where the word limit is not effective).

 = 1.2.0 =
 * Several improvements and now also supports showing comments by post type (shortcode and widget).
 WordPress 3.6 compatibility checked.